-For the following sections, please provide 2023-2024 academic year costs of attendance for the following categories that are appropriate that are approximately sections are sections of the following categories are sections.
+For the following sections, please provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.

-If your institution's 2023-2024 academic year costs of attendance are not available at this time, please select the checkbox belc the approximate date (i.e. MM/DD) when your institution's final 2023-2024 academic year costs of attendance will be available
+If your institution's 2023-2024 academic year costs of attendance are not available at this time, please select the checkbox below and enter the approximate date (i.e. MM/DD) when your institution's final 2023-2024 academic year costs of attendance will be available.

-Tuition and Fee Data Provided are: Firm and Final ☐ 2023-2024 academic costs not currently available Approximate date costs will be available:
+Tuition and Fee Data Provided are: Firm and Final 2023-2024 academic costs not currently available Approximate date costs will be available: